 - A review of several studies has shown that bariatric surgery patients lose more body weight compared to patients receiving nonsurgical treatment.

-- Studies have shown that bariatric surgery is a clinically beneficial and cost-effective treatment for some obese patients with type 2 diabetes.
-Surgery appears to produce better glucose control than medical therapy alone in the short term.
+- Studies have shown that bariatric surgery appears to produce better glucose control than medical therapy alone in the short term.
 More research is necessary to assess long-term outcomes.
 Whether surgery should be recommended for patients with a BMI of 35 or greater or with a BMI of 30 or greater and comorbidities is not fully established or agreed-upon.

 - Bariatric surgery does not appear better than conventional weight loss therapy for improving sleep apnea symptoms or high blood pressure.